Blog / February 26th, 2021

 If this challenge isn’t for you or you would like to explore a little more within the New and Creative theme then take a look below at our challenge activity suggestions.
 As with the all theme activities in the ‘Buzz about Anglia’ challenge, these are just suggestions on how you can get involved.
 You may have your own ideas or could ask your members for their own thoughts.
 Keep sending us photos and stories about what you get up to email@example.com.

-UPDATE: you can now find all 50 suggestions here.
+You can now find all 50 suggestions here.

 Challenge activity suggestions